imranq2/docker.mflow_server/README.md

-# docker.spark_python
+# docker.mlflow_server
-Docker image that has Apache Spark and Python
+Docker image that has MLFlow